 At import time — in the groups column of the Excel template.

-Manually in the contacts table — select the contact or contacts and use the action Add or remove from groups, then pick the group.
+Manually in the contacts table — select the contact or contacts and use the bulk action Add or remove from groups, then pick the group (the same action also removes them from a group).
+You can also adjust one contact's membership in the edit side panel, on the Groups tab.

 Automatically through the Registration form — when an attendee picks an answer, they are assigned to a group based on that answer.
 You configure this on the answer (see How conditional questions work in the Registration form).